 - if your child has macroscopic haematuria or persistent haematuria (that does not go away) and no urinary tract infection

-- if your child also has proteinuria.
+- if your child also has proteinuria

-Some children do not need any treatment for haematuria.
+For many children, haematuria will go away with time without treatment.
 They may need to go back to the doctor for follow up and to check whether the haematuria comes back.

 Questions to ask the doctor or nurse